UoMResearchIT/Actions/docker-publish-to-ghcr/README.md

 ```yml
 packages: write
 ```
-If you are using a PAT or publishing to another registry, no special workflow permissions are otherwise required (but you have to override the `token` in these cases anyway).
+If you are using a PAT, no special workflow permissions are otherwise required (but you have to override the `token` in that case anyway).